longwa/grails-spring-batch/README.md

 ## Versions
++ v.3.0.0
+  + Upgraded to spring batch 3.0.8
+  + Upgraded to support Grails 3.x
 + v.2.0.0 (thanks to [Daniel Bower](https://github.com/danieldbower))
   + Added ability to configure size of exit messages for job executions, step executions and contexts
   + Added ability to start/restart/stop jobs in more locations